HiranmoyChowdhury/Resource-Controller-k8s-sigs-/README.md

 Resource Controller(k8s-sigs) creates deployment and service with desired specifications.

 ## Description
 You can create a deployment and a service for your kubernetes cluster with Resource Controller(k8s-sigs) with desired specifications.
 And Resource Controller(k8s-sigs) takes the responsibility to maintain them.
-Basically it provides a controller for resource of blabla kind and with the creation of this blabla kind a deployment and a service will get created and this service will be act as a gateway for this deployment.
+Basically it provides a controller for resource of Syrax kind and with the creation of this Syrax kind a deployment and a service will get created and this service will be act as a gateway for this deployment.

 ## Getting Started